N2ITN/Face2Vec/README.md

 #### Cache preprocessed training data

 Next, each picture in the training folder is processed in this manner, and their landmark tensors stored in a pickle file for retrieval upon training.
 Labels are created by the text in the name of the image files.
+The algorithm tries to be efficient by loading the stored pickle and only adding new images.

 What is created by facial marks is a standarized 'face mask' of 68 points corresponding to points on each face, like eyebrows, top of the nose, etc. The keypoints are stored in an array associated with a face label.
 This is the input tensor for the neural network.